wcmckee/writersdenhamilton/posts/william-mckee-on-cc-remix.rst

 he goes, along with a pencil or pen.

 William created the site artcontrol.me:
-The Art Of William Mckee.
+The Art Of William McKee.

-The site was created for a home for William to host his artwork.
+The site was created for a home for William to host his artwork and reflect upon it.

 Originally powered by WordPress, he has since switched to the Python static website generator - Nikola.
 This powers his various sites.

-It was hosted with GoDaddy and ran CentOS.
-The site was powered by WordPress, switching later to Nikola.
-He later also switched this to DigitalOcean with the operating system Debian, which is used by the majority of his machines.

-Well William was always interested in using a Creative Commons licence, he at first chose to use a more restrictive Attribution-NonCommercial (BY-NC) licence for his artworks, though soon chose to use the liberal Attribution (BY) licence.
+William was always interested in using a Creative Commons license, he at first chose to use a more restrictive Attribution-Noncommercial (BY-NC) license for his artworks, though soon chose to use the liberal Attribution (BY) license.
-William doesn't see many reasons for artists to use NC licences, and finds it especially problematic when NC licensing is used by governments.
+William doesn't see many reasons for artists to use NC licenses, and finds it especially problematic when NC licensing is used by governments.

 As William argues, "Tax payers have already paid for the material.
-It should therefore be licensed under the most liberal licences (perhaps even public domain/creativecommons zero).
+It should therefore be licensed under the most liberal licenses (perhaps even public domain/creative commons zero).
 This allows the most freedom for people to do what they like with the content."

-I like the idea of aribution.
-Everyone should be licencing their copyright work under a Create Commons Attribution licence or zero.
+I like the idea of attribution.
+Everyone should be licensing their copyright work under a Create Commons Attribution license or zero.

 William also point out that the
-"Non-Commercial licences are hard to interpret, as was noted in a German court case in 2014, which strongly limited the interpretation of NC to 'personal use.'
+"Non-Commercial licenses are hard to interpret, as was noted in a German court case in 2014, which strongly limited the interpretation of NC to 'personal use.'
 Similar problems with the interpretation of NC could exist in other countries.
-This is why I think everyone should avoid the NC licence.
-I would actually prefer that the NC licence not exist in the first place."
+This is why I think everyone should avoid the NC license.
+I would actually prefer that the NC license not exist in the first place."

-The good thing, Williams says, is that the majority of New Zealand government works released under CC seems to be under CC BY, though he is concerned that some schools seem to have adopted an NC licence.
+The good thing, Williams says, is that the majority of New Zeal and government works released under CC seems to be under CC BY, though he is concerned that some schools seem to have adopted an NC license.

 In 2010 he moved to Wellington and attended
-The Learning Connexion, where he began to focus on life drawing.
+The Learning Connection, where he began to focus on life drawing.
 This was created on brown paper with an easel.
-Pencil, coloured pencil, oil pastel, acrylic paint, gouche, watercolours were the media that he used.
+Pencil, colored pencil, oil pastel, acrylic paint, gouache, watercolors were the media that he used.

 William had done digital painting since attending UCOL with illustration classes.
-He used a Wacon tablet.
-Currently for his digital painting William uses an Intous 5 small tablet connected to a Raspberry Pi computer.
+He used a Wac on tablet.
+Currently for his digital painting William uses an Into us 5 small tablet connected to a Raspberry Pi computer.
 The software he uses is GIMP 2.8 and it is running the operating system
-Rasbian (Debian Jessie, Stable).
-William uses a batery pack plugged into the Pi to power it.
+Rabin (Debian Jessie, Stable).
+William uses a battery pack plugged into the Pi to power it.

 William uses the Pi to edit text.
-Plugging in a keyboard and uses terminal with the softwarenano to edit text.
+Plugging in a keyboard and uses terminal with the software to edit text.

-Digial later focused on portraits

-using GIMP, an free and open source raster graphics software.
+Digital later focused on portraits using GIMP, an free and open source raster graphics software.
 William began by painting on a windows desktop and laptop, later switching to Fedora and Debian.

+He uses a Raspberry Pi 2b with a 480PX by 320PX touch screen and Wacom tablet attached.

 Many of his works from 2012-2014 of portrait and figures were drawn from references on RedditGetsDrawn.

-During this period,
-William would draw portraits of people and give them the drawing - taking a photo for his own reference.
+William would draw portraits of people and give them the drawing - taking a photo for his own reference. pencil and colored pencil was the media used mostly.

-At the bottom of the page he would sign with wcmckee artcontrol.me and write 'cc by' on the piece of original artwork.
+At the bottom of the page he would sign with McKee artcontrol.me and write 'cc by' on the piece of original artwork.
-These were mostly completely in pencil and coloured pencil.
+These were mostly completely in pencil and colored pencil.

 William is also passionate about working with children.
 In 2014 he volunteered at
+Huang Early Learning Cent re,
-Whaihanga Early Learning Centre, where he would work collaboratively with kids, often on the same piece of art, using oil pastel, pencil, and coloured pencil.
+where he would work collaboratively with kids, often on the same piece of art, using oil pastel, pencil, and colored pencil.
-He was influenced by the children's artwork
+He was influenced by the children artwork
 - often redrawing elements of their works.
+The children works were taken into digital painting.
+With GIMP artwork is digital traced.

-William took the liberty of licensing these works under a CC BY licence - photographing and uploaded the works to artcontrol.me.
+William took the liberty of licensing these works under a CC BY license - photographing and uploaded the works to artcontrol.me.
-He would create large chalk murals on the ground outside, with children requested that he draw comic book characters like the Hulk, Spiderman, Bane, and Batman.
-These mural pieces were created on the fenceline of
+He would create large chalk murals on the ground outside, with children requested that he draw comic book characters like the Hulk,
+Spider man, Bane, and Batman.
+These mural pieces were created on the fence line of
 Whaihanga and Knighten Normal School.
-Swarms of school children would crowd the fenceline - watching and discussing the artwork with him.
+Swarms of school children would crowd the fence line - watching and discussing the artwork with him.
 They were blown away from how quickly he worked and the quality of his artwork.